api3dao/contracts/docs/contracts/api3-server-v1/api3marketv2.md

 ### dAPI pricing Merkle tree

-The leaves of the dAPI pricing Merkle tree is the hash of the following values:
+The leaves of the dAPI pricing Merkle tree are the hashes of the following values:

 - dAPI name (`bytes32`): The name that describes what data the dAPI provides (e.g., `ETH/USD`)
 - Chain ID (`uint256`): The ID of the chain for which the price will apply